Illegal Gun Workshop Busted in Smethwick

-49-year-old Alireza Nowbakht of Mallin Street appeared before Wolverhampton Magistrates on Thursday 22 December where he was remanded in custody until his next appearance at Wolverhampton Crown Court on 19 January 2023.
+• 49-year-old Alireza Nowbakht from Mallin Street was charged with firearms offences and motor vehicle theft.
+He appeared before Wolverhampton Magistrates on 22 December and was remanded until his Crown Court hearing on 19 January 2023.

-The second man, a 50-year-old from West Bromwich, was released on bail pending further enquiries.
+• A second man, aged 50 from West Bromwich, was arrested but released on bail as investigations continue.

-“It is illegal to modify or adapt blank-firing firearms into viable guns, and preventing them from entering the criminal supply chain is a priority for the NCA and our partners.
+“It is illegal to modify or adapt blank-firing firearms into viable guns, and preventing them from entering the criminal supply chain is a priority for the NCA and our partners,” said NCA Branch Commander Mick Pope.

 “We believe this operation has significantly disrupted a network involved in firearms supply and protected the public of the West Midlands.”